skunklabz/tk4-hercules/docs/SDL_HERCULES_MIGRATION.md

 #### Build Scripts
 - `scripts/build/build.sh` - Updated to check for submodules and focus on Docker builds
-- `scripts/test/test-exercises.sh` - Updated to test TK5 functionality with SDL-Hercules-390
+- `scripts/test/test-exercises.sh` - Updated for TK4-only

 #### Configuration Files
-- `docker-compose.yml` - Default version changed from TK4- to TK5-
+- `docker-compose.yml` - TK4-only configuration
 - `Makefile` - Updated commands and defaults

 #### Documentation